FedericoPonzi/genereto/README.md

 Every article is a markdown file divided in two sections: metadata and content.
 The two sections are divided by a number of "-".
 As the name suggests, the metadata section contains metadata about the articles.
 It can be used to populate metadata headers and such.

-This metadata section is used when building the article page.

-These are the supported options:
+This metadata section is in yaml.
+These are the supported fields:

 * `title` string: title of the article.
 * `keywords` string: comma separated list of keywords.
 * `publish_date` string: the published date of the article
 * `description` string: A small description.
+* `is_draft` bool: Default false, if set to true it will skip processing this page.
+* `show_table_of_contents` bool: Default false, if set to true it will add a ToC (if supported by the template)

 ## Templating
 To create a template, you need two files: